cnunciato/buildkite-sdk/README.md

     -   Pushes the commit and tags to GitHub, triggering the `publish` task
     -   Creates a new GitHub release

-1. Examine the Git history:

-    ```bash
-    git log
-    git tag
-    ```

-    You should see one release commit (e.g., `Release v0.1.2`) and two new tags containing the new version.
-If all's well, push the release commit and tags to GitHub:

-    ```bash
-    git push origin main --tags
-    ```

-    The Buildkite pipeline will recognize the tag and publish all SDKs automatically.

-    If for some reason that doesn't happen, you can also publish them manually (provided you've set the environment variables listed below) with the `publish` task:

-    ```bash
-    npm run publish
-    ```

 1. Once the Buildkite job completes, verify the releases at their respective URLs:

     -   https://github.com/cnunciato/buildkite-sdk/releases